 - We would like to offer an Interfaith Moral Climate Advocacy workshop in your neck of Penn’s woods!
-See the event page for the last workshop (in State College), and SAVE THE DATE for Saturday 10/14 9-4 in Bryn Mawr or Sunday 10/15 1-7:30 in Pittsburgh.
+Our most recent workshops were held Saturday 10/14 in Bryn Mawr or Sunday 10/15 in Pittsburgh.
 Scroll on below the line for some quotes from participants.

 Interfaith Moral Advocacy Workshop participant quotes

 (Identities shared as given)

 “The Interfaith Climate Advocacy Workshop will surprise you.
 It offers so much more than alarming climate crisis details.
 It offers real tools to use to influence our legislators to act now on our behalf to change climate policies.
 One leaves this workshop feeling able to engage with the most resistant of policy makers.”